 Mandatory Disclosures in Pennsylvania

-- Lead-Based Paint – Landlords who own units built before 1978 must provide info about concentrations about lead paint.
+Pennsylvania landlords who own units built before 1978 must provide info about concentrations of lead-based paint.

 Changing the Locks in Pennsylvania